- KORE Ticketing & Fan Engagement

 Note: KORE plans to migrate servers from Singapore to Sydney (

-ap-southeast-2) later in 2020.
+ap-southeast-2) in the future.
 No action is required from KORE customers.

 KOREAuth is an identity provider used by KORE products.
 It can federate with your existing single sign-on (SSO) system so that users won’t need to sign into KORE separately.
 When a KORE product needs to verify a user’s identity, it sends a request to KOREAuth.
 If federation is enabled, KOREAuth then becomes a relying party and relays the request to your identity provider.
 KOREAuth offers federation with Active Directory Federation Services (AD FS) and OAuth.

 Note: This section only applies to existing deployments which don’t use KOREAuth yet.
 KORE plans to migrate these deployments to KOREAuth in the future.

 Each of KORE’s products integrate with your CRM’s authentication flow.
 Once a user authenticates in your CRM environment, loading a page containing any KORE element activates the KORE Authentication Module.
 This requests authorization from the CRM system without interrupting the user.
 Once the authorization is granted, the user’s token is used to access pages served by the KORE web server.

 If you use Dynamics, this is handled through a query string and security token.
 For Salesforce, it is handled via OAuth.
 Salesforce also requires each individual user to click an “Authorize KORE” button; this generates a unique token which allows KORE to make API calls as the user.